Hi! I’m Grace Carr a

 Ravelry

-IdentityRavelry is an online platform and social networking site specifically designed for knitters, crocheters, designers, spinners, weavers, and other fiber artists.
-Launched in 2007, it serves as a comprehensive resource for people who enjoy working with yarn and other fiber materials.
+IdentityRavely is an online platform and social networking site for knitters, crocheters, spinners, and other fiber artists.
+Laucned in 2007, it is a leading resource for people who enjoy working with yarn and other fiber materials.

 LogoThe knot, the new look of Ravelry, represents the connections that bring the creative community together.

-Ravelry Event SeriesThis series explores the Ravelry experience beyond its online platform by imagining how it would be presented at craft fairs or yarn events.
-By highlighting the uniqueness of knitting and crochet patterns, combined with eye catching colors and phrases, the goal is to attract a broader audience of people who may be new to the craft or unfamiliar with Ravelry.
+Ravelry Event SeriesThis series explores how it would be presented at craft fairs or yarn events.
+By highlighting the uniqueness of knitting and crochet patterns, combined with eye-catching colors and phrases, the goal is to attract a broader audience of people who may be new to the craft or unfamiliar with Ravelry.

 User Flow for finding a pattern: Animated